Has anybody seen Ambit’s report?

 Globally, Agro-segment is seeing a bounce back

-Sees the Crop protection+ Pharma business as an asset especially in touch times when one segment has low traction
+Sees the Crop protection+ Pharma business as an asset especially in tough times when one segment has low traction

 Unlike earlier years, taxation benefits are no more.
 A few years back was getting R&D expenses 200% rebate.
 No more benefits provided by government- taxes increased from 18% to 32% and likely to stay at higher levels in the near future